Samsonboadi/cefpython-merk-cef120/api/CookieManager.md

 Class used for managing cookies.
 The methods of this class may be called on any thread unless otherwise indicated.

-Use the `CookieManager.CreateManager` static method to instantiate this class.

 TODO: in upstream CEF some methods here have a callback parameter that when non-NULL will execute asynchronously on the IO thread when storage has been initialized.
 SetCookie and DeleteCookies